Request A Free Consultation

 Dealing With Insurance Companies

-While a personal injury settlement is separate than a property damage settlement (fixing your car), they are very much related.
+While a personal injury settlement is separate from a property damage settlement (fixing your car), they are very much related.
 Getting a proper estimate and returning your vehicle to a pre-accident state is essential to demonstrate how much true damage was done to a vehicle.
 This also aids in showing how you were injured, and the extent of your injuries.
-Insurance companies often “low ball” a client’s property damage in an effort to try to minimize and even eliminate a client’s personal injury claim.
-This is why, at Hastings and Hastings, we always recommend that you speak to an attorney before dealing with any insurance company, including your own.
+Insurance companies often “lowball” a client’s property damage in an effort to try to minimize and even eliminate a client’s personal injury claim.
+This is why at Hastings and Hastings, we always recommend that you speak to a car accident attorney before dealing with any insurance company, including your own.

 Who is Liable For My Phoenix Car Accident?